Contents of Article

-In comparison to the triple extension, the use of Olympic Weightlifting to enhance an athlete’s ability to adopt and eject from the athletic position gets very little attention.
+In comparison to the triple extension, the use of Olympic Weightlifting to enhance an athlete’s ability to adapt and eject from the athletic position gets very little attention.

 So the thought is, if an athlete can successfully perform complex Olympic Weightlifting movements, then perhaps they are optimising their mechanics to do so.
 And as the mechanics of the second pull start positon are similar to the athletic position, and the pulling phase of the Clean and Snatch and the drive phase of the Jerk are similar to jumping, then there is reason to suggest some degree of dynamic correspondence between Olympic Weightlifting and both adopting and ejecting from the athletic position.

-One thought-provoking concept which is very rarely discussed, is the ability of the drop-under and catch phases of the Clean and Snatch to enhance performance.
+One thought-provoking concept that is very rarely discussed is the ability of the drop-under and catch phases of the Clean and Snatch to enhance performance.
 Though coaches often neglect the drop-under and catch phases of the lifts out of their training programmes, these two segments may offer unique benefits.
 These being:

 - The rapid drop-under movement which requires an athlete to move from full triple extension into triple flexion (similar to the athletic position) in an extremely short period of time (110-340 milliseconds) (30, 31).

 - The high eccentric peak force and rate of development experienced during the heavy eccentric loading of the catch phase.

 - Potential postural strength and stability developments gained from the catch phases – particularly from the Snatch.

 Though these are very interesting and fundamental points, they are beyond the scope of this article and will be touched on in greater detail at a later date.